DJ618/lookingforgroup/README.md

 **//if npm start does not work, may need to install nodejs-legacy**<br/>
 sudo apt-get install nodejs-legacy

-Go to the app's directory.
+Go to the app's directory.<br/>
   **If in linux:**<br/>
+    Start the app with: npm start<br/>
+  **If in Windows:**<br/>
+    Open up powershell with alt-f-release, then S,A<br/>
     Start the app with: npm start
-  **If in Windows:**<br/>
-    Open up powershell with alt-f-release, then S,A Start the app with: npm start

 -------------------------------------------------------------------------------